 When deciding whether or not you want to spend money creating a home gym, the most important factor is value: can you get the same or greater benefits from a home workout as you can from a traditional studio?
 While you can buy full body equipment like a rowing machine or the TRX Home2 System for less than $200, that’s still an investment.
 It only makes sense if you use it.

 For many people, one of the perks of a normal gym is access to group classes and personal trainers, but expert fitness advice is no longer restricted to commercial facilities.
 Thanks to apps and streaming services, it’s now easy to get a world-class workout at home.
-Here are six apps you can use to get coaching at your home gym.
+Here are, in alphabetical order, are six apps you can use to get coaching at your home gym.

 If the right workout music will make or break your sweat session, check out Aaptiv, the most popular audio fitness app on both iTunes and Google Play.
 Aaptiv produces audio-based workouts—more than 2,500 and counting—created by certified personal trainers and set to rockin’ playlists.
 Aaptiv modalities include running, elliptical, race training, strength training, stretching, and more.
 They even offer training programs for runs varying from 5K to full marathon.
 Unlimited access is $9.99 per month, $99.99 per year, or $399.99 for a lifetime membership.